Palani Hills: Climate

 The Palani Hills have a montane tropical monsoon climate which varies from west to east.
 Generally, as one proceeds from the Kerala border in the west to the foothills in the east, average rainfall decreases and temperature increases.
-Compared to the Deccan plateau and the southwestern coastal plains, temperatures vary from moderate to quite cool.
-In the central Palani Hills at Kodaikanal, during March to May, the temperature range is between 10.1 and 20.9 C. The temperature can rise to a high of 35 C. During Dec-Feb it is between 8.1 and 18.6 C. In January, night temperatures sometimes drop below freezing, and thin ice is seen on lake edges in the early morning.
+Compared to the Deccan Plateau and the southwestern coastal plains, temperatures vary from moderate to quite cool.
+In the central Palani Hills at Kodaikanal, during March to May, the temperature range is between 10.1 and 20.9 C. The temperature can rise to a high of 35 C. During December to February it is between 8.1 and 18.6 C. In January, night temperatures sometimes drop below freezing, and thin ice is seen on lake edges in the early morning.

 The climate of the upper Palnis has four clearly defined seasons: